List of Tampa Bay Buccaneers broadcasters: Past

 Broadcast legend and former Green Bay Packers announcer Ray Scott was the play-by-play man for the Bucs' 1976 and 1977 seasons.
 In 1978, Dick Crippen called the games for the first half of the season while Jim Gallogly did so for the second half.
 Mark Champion held the position from 1979 to 1988.

 Former Buccaneer Hardy Nickerson served as color commentator for one season in 2006, until he signed with the Bears as a linebackers coach on February 23, 2007.
 Nickerson had replaced Scot Brantley, who was the commentator from 1999 through 2005.
 Jesse Ventura, the famous professional wrestler, actor, and former governor of Minnesota, was Deckerhoff's partner on the Bucs radio broadcasts for one year and was known for exclaiming "positively Gene", 1990, and former Buc David Logan held that position after Ventura until his death after the 1998 season.
-Dave Kocourek and Fran Curci were also color commentors for the Buccaneers during their earlier years.
+Dave Kocourek and Fran Curci were also color commenters for the Buccaneers during their earlier years.

 Ronnie Lane previously worked as a sideline reporter.

 The Bucs have broadcast on FM radio since signing with Top 40 station 104.7 WRBQ-FM in 1992.
 The team moved to 99.5 WQYK-FM, in 1994, then to WFUS in 2004.